The Master and Margarita: Woland and his entourage

-An enormous demonic black cat (said to be as big as a hog) who speaks, walks on two legs, and can transform into human shape for brief periods of time.
+An enormous demonic black werecat (said to be as big as a hog) who speaks, walks on two legs, and can transform into human shape for brief periods of time.
 He has a penchant for chess, vodka, pistols, and obnoxious sarcasm.
 He is evidently the least-respected member of Woland's team—Margarita boldly takes to slapping Behemoth on the head after one of his many ill-timed jokes, without fear of retaliation.
-In the last chapters, it appears that Behemoth is a demon pageboy, the best clown in the world.
+In the last chapters, it appears that Behemoth is a demon pageboy, the best jester in the world.
 His name (Бегемот) refers to both the Biblical monster and the Russian word for hippopotamus.
 Behemoth is a well-known character from The Master and Margarita, and he is frequently depicted.
 However, in the original version of the novel from 1928 to 1929, which was titled The Black Magician, there was a sentence mentioning the presence of a second cat on the curtain rod when the theatre's buffet master visits Woland.
 Bulgakov later abandoned the idea of having two cats in the story.